aiidateam/aiida-tutorials/docs/source/sections/qe.rst

     Info: last time an entry changed state: 8s ago (at 23:32:21 on 2021-02-09)

-You may notice that ``verdi process list`` now shows more than one entry: indeed, there are a couple of calculations and sub-workflows that will need to run.
+You may notice that ``verdi process list`` now shows more than one entry: indeed, there are a couple of calculations and sub-workflows that need to be run.
 The total workflow should take about 5 minutes to finish on the `AiiDAlab`_ cluster.

 While we wait for the workflow to complete, we can start learning about how to explore the provenance of an AiiDA database.